Gartenschlaeger/DataTracker/Readme.md

 The addon is available on CurseForge https://www.curseforge.com/wow/addons/datatracker

-You can also install it manually, by downloading one of the release packages and copying it to our addon path: thats usually: `/_retail_/Interface/AddOns`.
+You can also install it manually, by downloading one of the release packages and copying it to your addon path.
+Thats usually: `/_retail_/Interface/AddOns`.

 # Database Structure